SDA-SE/sda-dropwizard-commons/README.md

-The module [`sda-commons-server-trace`](./sda-commons-server-trace/README.md) adds support to track create a trace token to correlate  a set of service invocations that belongs to the same logically cohesive call of a higher level service offered by the SDA platform, e.g. interaction service. .
+The module [`sda-commons-server-trace`](./sda-commons-server-trace/README.md) adds support to track create a trace token to correlate  a set of service invocations that belongs to the same logically cohesive call of a higher level service offered by the SDA Platform, e.g. interaction service. .

 ##### Weld